traylinx/a2a-ruby-samples/README.md

 # A2A Ruby Sample Applications

-This repository contains sample applications demonstrating how to use the [A2A Ruby SDK](https://github.com/a2aproject/a2a-ruby) to build agent-to-agent communication systems.
+This repository contains sample applications demonstrating how to use the [A2A Ruby SDK](https://github.com/traylinx/a2a-ruby) to build agent-to-agent communication systems.

 ## ✅ **Fully Functional & Production Ready**

 All sample applications are working perfectly with the A2A Ruby gem:
-- ✅ **Global Installation** - `gem install a2a-ruby` works without conflicts
+- ✅ **GitHub Installation** - Uses latest development version from GitHub
 - ✅ **JSON-RPC Method Calls** - All method calls work correctly
 - ✅ **Cross-Stack Compatible** - Works with Python A2A agents
 - ✅ **Production Ready** - Clean dependencies and stable operation